Weights and Measures Regulation

 The California Division of Measurement Standards (CalDMS) is the agency charged with setting standards for measuring devices in the State of California.
 The agency sets technical standards that are then enforced by counties.
 This agency's goal is to ensure that 1) a measuring device is accurate, ensuring consumers are getting what they pay for, and 2) that there is equity among business competitors.
 You can read more about their work in the EV charging space here.

-If I own and/or operate or plan to own and/or operate an EV charging station, what should I do to comply with California weights and measures regulations?
+If I own or plan to own an EV charging station, what should I do to comply with California weights and measures regulations?

-• All stations in California that charge a fee to drivers, regardless of installation date, should be registered with the local county.
+- Be registered with the local county.
 These regulations, with a few exceptions (see “Which EVSE will not be subject to the regulation?” here), impact stations that charge either a per kilowatt-hour or time-based fee.
-Contact your local county for registration forms and other info.
-You can be directed to your local County department’s webpage here.
+Visit your county's weights and measures department page for registration information.
+AND

 Registered Service Agents (“RSAs”) are certified by the State to test your station's measurement capabilities.
 They will field test and verify your station in accordance with State procedures, apply a sticker indicating your station's compliance, and notify the local county that it has been tested.
 If your station was installed on or after the dates listed above, please find an RSA who can help you complete the “Placed in Service” requirement in your area.